juliusoh/lfz-full-stack-lessons/exercises/node-intro/README.md

 This exercise introduces the Node.js JavaScript runtime.
 You'll be exploring a couple of ways to use the `node` command.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is Node.js?
+- What can Node.js be used for?
+- What is a REPL?
+- When was Node.js created?
+- What back end languages have you heard of?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/node-intro` directory in your terminal.

 ### Introduction

 Node.js is a program that allows JavaScript to be run outside of a web browser.
 It is commonly used to build back ends for Web applications, command-line programs, or any kind of automation that developers wish to perform.
-Node.js is powered by the same JavaScript engine as the Google Chrome browser.
-It is free, open-source software and its source code is available on GitHub.
+Node.js is powered by V8; the same JavaScript engine in the Google Chrome browser.
+It is free, open-source software and its source code is [available on GitHub](https://github.com/nodejs/node).

 <p align="middle">
   <img src="images/node-github.png">